a-slide/NanoCount/README.md

 ### Output TSV file

 NanoCount returns a file containing count data per transcript.
-By default only transcripts with at least one read mapped are included in the report.
-This behaviour can be changed to include all transcripts with the option extra_tx_info.
+By default only transcripts with at least one read mapped are included in the output.
+This can be changed to include all transcripts with the option extra_tx_info.

 - **transcript_name**: Transcript name as in source bam/sam file.
 - **raw**: Raw abundance estimates.
 The sum of all abundance values is 1.